SuperRich/trader/src/README.md

    - Asian-London Overlap (07:00-08:00 UTC): Increasing liquidity
    - London-New York Overlap (12:00-16:00 UTC): Highest liquidity period

+### Cryptocurrencies and Market Sessions

+**Important Note**: Unlike forex, cryptocurrencies trade 24/7 with consistent liquidity across all sessions.
+For crypto pairs like BTCUSD and ETHUSD:

+- No session warnings will be displayed as they can be traded at any time
+- Session information is still provided for context, but all sessions have high liquidity
+- While trading volume may vary slightly across different times of day, cryptocurrencies don't follow the traditional forex session restrictions
+- The system automatically detects cryptocurrency pairs and treats them appropriately

 ### Using Session Information

 - **Liquidity Level**: A rating from 1-5 indicating current liquidity (5 being highest)
 - **Recommended Session**: The optimal session for trading a specific currency pair
 - **Time Until Next Session**: Helps you plan when to check back for better conditions
+- **Next Session Start Time**: The exact UTC time when the next session will begin

 This information can help you:
 - Time your trades for optimal liquidity
 - Understand why certain pairs move more during specific sessions
 - Plan your trading schedule around the most active periods for your preferred pairs

+> **Note**: All times are provided in UTC/GMT for consistency.
+Convert to your local time zone as needed.

 ## Using Multiple Data Providers